darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 a general rule, DO NOT edit the path settings unless you are an advanced user of MODX and have a customized installation.

 * phpthumbsup.auto_create       - colon separated list of directories using
                                     phpThumbsUp URL format
 * phpthumbsup.base_url          - the first part of phpThumbsUp URL (default: phpthumbsup/)
 * phpthumbsup.clear_cache       - should thumbnail cache be cleared when site cache is cleared? (default: yes)
 * phpthumbsup.cache_path        - the path to the phpThumbsUp cache
 * phpthumbsup.core_path         - the core path to phpThumbsUp
+* phpthumbsup.available_options - a comma-separated list of available options
+* phpthumbsup.available_filters - a comma-separated list of available filters
+* phpthumbsup.responsive        - if set, phpthumbsup will try to limit image sizes to device screensize based on your thresholds
+* phpthumbsup.responsive_threshold - a comma-separated list of thresholds to
+                                     for devices
+* phpthumbsup.default           - default settings for all thumbs